J-C-Haley/calibration_manager/README.md

     'A': 3.0,
     'B': True,
     'C': 'pinhole',
-    subsystem = {
+    'subsystem': {
         '1': my_np_array
     }
 }
-cal.save('camera1', my_calibration)
+ws.save_component_cal('camera1', my_calibration)
 ```

+If ros is installed (optional!) and the code has connection to a roscore,
+it can automatically upload parameters to the rosparam server.
+If a ros_param_ns is provided in load(), all values in the cal.yaml will be loaded, or
+if ros_param_ns is set to 'default', it will default to /{machine}/{component}/{params}.

-Calibrations are stored in ~/.ros/calibrations/ by default, but this can overwritten with:
+Workspaces are stored in ~/.ros/workspaces/ by default, but this can overwritten with:
 ```
-cal = cm.Calibration('my_machine', '/my/calibration/location/')
+ws = cm.Workspace('my_machine', '/my/workspace/root/dir/')
 ```

+Suggestions and commits are welcome.